 Our business requires a substantial amount of additional capital.
 We may acquire additional capital from the issuance of senior securities or other indebtedness, the issuance of additional shares of our common stock or from securitization transactions.
 However, we may not be able to raise additional capital in the future on favorable terms or at all.
 We may issue debt securities or preferred securities, which we refer to collectively as "senior securities," and we may borrow money from banks or other financial institutions, up to the maximum amount permitted by the 1940 Act.
 The 1940 Act permits us to issue senior securities or incur indebtedness only in amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% immediately after such issuance or incurrence.
-With respect to certain types of senior securities, we must make provisions to prohibit any dividend distribution to our stockholders or the repurchase of certain of our assets declines, we may be unable to satisfy the asset coverage test.
+With respect to certain types of senior securities, we must make provisions to prohibit any dividend distribution to our stockholders or the repurchase of certain of our securities, unless we meet the applicable asset coverage ratios at the time of the dividend distribution or repurchase.
+If the value of our assets declines, we may be unable to satisfy the asset coverage test.
 Furthermore, any amounts that we use to service our indebtedness would not be available for distributions to our common stockholders.